British Fencing: World Class Performance Programme

-Until March 2017 BF operated a World Class Performance Programme (WCPP) which was a programme, funded by UK Sport, which helped British Fencing to fund those athletes who are likely to achieve podium success at the Olympic Games.
+Until March 2017 BF operated a World Class Performance Programme (WCPP) which was a programme, funded by UK Sport, which helped British Fencing to fund athletes likely to achieve podium success at the Olympic Games.

 Under this programme, the Men's Foil Team qualified for Rio 2016 which was the first time that a Fencing team had qualified under the system introduced by the FIE 20 years ago.
-The team achieved sixth - narrowly losing to Russia, the eventual winners - and Richard Kruse came fourth in the individual event - the best Olympic results in decades.
+The team achieved sixth - narrowly losing to Russia, the eventual winners - and Richard Kruse came fourth in the individual event.

 In December 2016, UK Sport announced that they had withdrawn funding from fencing.
 In the funding review, Fencing was banded by UK Sport as Band 4.
 This means that Fencing was considered a 'possible' not 'probable' medal winning sport for Tokyo 2020.
 Along with all the other sports in Band 4, Fencing lost its WCP funding.

 Rankings

 Fencers are ranked by category (Cadet, Junior and Senior), weapon (foil, épée or sabre) and gender.
 Rankings are calculated from ranking points earned in competitions attended by the fencers.
 The number of points earned depends on the strength of the competition as well as how well the fencer did.